Antioch School of Law

 Antioch School of Law was a law school in Washington, D.C. which specialized in public advocacy.
 The school now operates as the University of the District of Columbia David A. Clarke School of Law (UDC-DCSL).

-The school was located on 16th Street, NW and its law library a block away on Crescent Place, Northwest, in the Adams-Morgan neighborhood of Washington, D.C., near Meridian Hill Park.
+The school was located in the historic Warder Mansion on 16th Street NW and its law library a block away on Crescent Place NW in the Adams-Morgan neighborhood of Washington, D.C., near Meridian Hill Park.

 Founding and educational philosophy

 Antioch School of Law was run under the auspices of Antioch College in Yellow Springs, Ohio, long a pioneer in educational innovation, which, at various points in its history, operated as many as 32 separate entities in several states, as well as abroad as part of the Antioch Network.

 The school was established in 1972 by Edgar S. Cahn and Jean Camper Cahn, longtime champions of the legal rights of low-income and minority persons.
 The Cahns were also instrumental in establishing the federal Legal Services Corporation during the administration of President Lyndon Johnson.
 They served as the first deans of the school, and envisioned a law school focused on training highly skilled attorneys dedicated to public interest advocacy.
+During its first school year, it had 145 students enrolled, taught by 15 faculty members.
+Of those 145 students, 30 percent were women and 33 percent were people of color.
 The school was fully ABA accredited for the class of 1977 (who entered in 1974), and operated until 1988.

 The school pioneered a comprehensive law clinic education model espoused by Edmond Cahn, a law professor at Columbia University and Edgar's father in the 1930s.
 His concept was to train lawyers like doctors in a clinical model, as opposed to the pure Langdell Case method use by Harvard and most other law schools, and to use those lawyers in training to provide legal services to those unable to afford lawyers.
 Edgar and Jean brought his ideas to life in Antioch's teaching law firm, a combination Legal Services office and law school.
 Since then, clinical legal education has now been acknowledged by the American Bar Association and the Association of American Law Schools as being an essential part of a complete legal education, and has been incorporated to some degree into the curriculum of virtually every law school in the United States.